maxkamjon1602/lessons/06-lesson/README.md

   - **Gold pyramid**
 - Add **orbit controls**, **multiple lights**, and **camera switch (1 = Perspective, 2 = Ortho)**.

+## 💪 Challenges
+- Replace the procedural wood texture with a photo texture of your choice.
+- Animate metalness or roughness values over time to show material changes.
+- Load an HDR environment map instead of the procedural cube map.

 ---

 ## 🎮 Controls